 Minnesota Landlord Tenant Laws

 - Evictions – Minnesota landlords may evict tenants for a number of reasons including, but not limited to failure to pay rent, a violation of a leasing term, or committing an illegal act.
 Landlords must provide tenants with prior notice to quit.
-In practice, this means that an evictions length will depend broadly on the guidance of an applicable lease agreement.
+In practice, this means that the time required to finalize an eviction depends broadly on the guidance of an applicable lease agreement.

 - Security Deposits – Current Minnesota laws do not limit the amount a landlord can charge as a security deposit.
 However, these laws do require all held security deposits to be returned within 21 days of a termination of a lease.
-This return period is only 5 days if the termination was due condemnation of the property.
+This return period is only 5 days if the termination was due to condemnation of the property.

 - Settling Legal Disputes – Minnesota allows landlord-tenant disputes in small claims court (also known as Conciliation Court), as long as the value in controversy is under $15,000.
 Minnesota has diverse small claims courts, and not all of them accept eviction cases or set the same value in controversy standard for evictions.